 While the internet may be awash with rumours and discussions about baking soda being able to stop Male Pattern Baldness, we are aware of literally zero reliable or published evidence to suggest this may be true.
-This is because some pretty significant biological events happen when MPB kicks in, and at present these can only be addressed by the only two clinically-proven and MHRA/FDA approved male hair loss treatments: finasteride 1mg and minoxidil.
+This is because some pretty significant biological events happen when MPB kicks in, and at present these can only be addressed by the only two clinically-proven, MHRA licensed plus FDA approved male hair loss treatments.

-In a nutshell, men who are genetically-predisposed to this condition are sensitive to a testosterone by-product named dihydrotestosterone (DHT).
-Once this sensitivity becomes active – which can happen any time following puberty – men will experience follicle shrinkage and gradually thinning hair and/or a receding hairline.
-It is an inevitable, natural function of their DNA, and needs some very specific treatment to change what is happening.
+Men who are genetically-predisposed to pattern baldness are sensitive to the testosterone by-product, DHT.
+Once this sensitivity becomes active – which can happen any time following puberty – men will experience follicular miniaturisation as the DHT binds to the prone follicles, causing them to produce increasing weaker and gradually thinning hair and/or a receding hairline.
+It is an inevitable, natural function of their DNA, and one that baking soda is unable to address.